Portrait of a Man (Signorelli)

 The Portrait of a Man is a painting by the Italian Renaissance artist Luca Signorelli, dated to c.
 1492 and housed in the Gemäldegalerie, Berlin.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.

 History

-In 1490–1492 Signorelli was in Volterra, a city under Florentine control, under the patronage of the House of Medici.
+From 1490 to 1492, Signorelli was in Volterra, a city under Florentine control, under the patronage of the House of Medici.
 Here he painted an Annunciation, a Virgin Enthroned with Saints, a Circumcision of Christ and, perhaps, this painting, attributed to that period for its stylistic resemblance with those works.